rangareddy/spark_streaming_graceful_shutdown/README.md

 # hdfs dfs -touch /apps/spark/streaming/shutdown/spark_streaming_kafka_marker_file
 ```

+> Make sure submitted user has access to the above path.

 d) Once the application is successfully stopped then marker file will be deleted automatically.

 #### 4. Stop the Spark Streaming Job using Shutdown HTTP Approach

+In this approach, stopping the Spark Streaming job is same for both client and cluster mode.

 a) Collect the HTTP port specified while running the Spark application.
 For example the http port is `3443`.